 As a brilliant technology, however, it may be used by attackers as just a threat.
-They could employ AI in an improper way by automating attacks that seem to be difficult to defend.
+They could employ AI in an improper way by automating attacks that seem difficult to defend.

 Mostly in the transportation industry, a completely autonomous vehicle has not yet been produced, but researchers have been working on it.

 In aircraft, artificial intelligence and machine learning have been used to help minimize workload, manage pilot stress and frustration, and increase on-time performances.

 There are several obstacles to AI adoption in transportation, especially in public transit.
 There is indeed a substantial threat of it becoming overly dependent on automated and autonomous technologies.

 Throughout the near future, artificial intelligence will play an important role in the e-commerce industry.

 It would have a positive influence on every aspect of the e-commerce industry, including customer experience, sales, marketing, and delivery.